List of Tom and Jerry characters: Tom and Jerry Tales (2006 series)

-Morizzio
+Mauricio

-Morizzio is a very amorous octopus gentleman who first appeared in the mainly live-action musical film Dangerous When Wet (1953) which has a Tom and Jerry sequence with Esther Williams.
-In Octo Sauve, Tom encounters him, who mistakes Tom for a mermaid.
-Morizzio wants to date Tom, and they end up getting lost in the sea.
+Mauricio is a very amorous octopus gentleman who first appeared in the mainly live-action musical film Dangerous When Wet (1953) during a Tom and Jerry sequence with Esther Williams.
+He was voiced by Fernando Lamas.
+In the Tom and Jerry Tales episode "Octo Sauve", Tom encounters him, and he mistakes Tom for a mermaid.
+Mauricio wants to date Tom, and they end up getting lost in the sea.
+He is voiced by David Kaye.

 Princess

-Nicole Bouma voiced the princess in Tom and Jerry Tales.
-The princess appears in Medieval Menace where she kisses Tom, who has turned into a frog, thinking he is a prince transformed by a spell.
+The princess appears in Medieval Menace, where she kisses Tom, who has turned into a frog, thinking he is a prince transformed by a spell.
+She is voiced by Nicole Bouma.

 Mrs. Two Shoes

 Mrs. Two Shoes is a white woman with a personality and a name similar to Mammy Two Shoes.
 Several photos on a mantel in "Ho, Ho Horrors" imply that Mrs. Two Shoes has a family (a man and a boy, also shown only as legs and partial torsos).
-Mrs. Two Shoes would be voiced by Nicole Oliver (Etsuko Kato in the Japanese dub).
+Mrs. Two Shoes would be voiced by Nicole Oliver.